Telephone: (803) 896-4696

 Q. How long will it take to process my Residential HVAC application?

 A. All Residential HVAC applications will be reviewed by the Residential Builders Commission staff for accuracy and completeness within seven (7) to ten (10) business days ( please allow this time before checking the status of your application online at our website https://verify.llronline.com .
 Click on the Online Services link and enter the requested information.
-Any application that is incomplete or the social security number is not provided or is incorrect will be returned to the applicant.
+Any application that is incomplete or the social security number is not provided or is incorrect will not processed until all requirements are submitted.

 Q. Once my Residential HVAC application is approved what do I do next?